 Back Conditions That May Benefit From an Adjustable Bed

-Sleepers who experience specific back conditions such as osteoarthritis and sciatica may find that an adjustable bed works better to alleviate the symptoms of these conditions than a flat mattress can.
-Manufacturers design adjustable beds specifically for people with medical conditions who cannot get proper rest from traditional beds.
+Sleepers who experience specific back problems may find that an adjustable bed works better to alleviate the symptoms of these conditions than a flat mattress can.

 Osteoarthritis

-Osteoarthritis is a common type of arthritis that comes with aging and the general wear and tear of joint cartilage.
-Sleeping on an adjustable bed won’t reverse the effects of osteoarthritis, but it can help you manage the accompanying pain.
+Osteoarthritis is a common type of arthritis that comes with aging and the general wear and tear of joints.3 Sleeping on an adjustable bed won’t reverse the effects of osteoarthritis, but it may help manage the accompanying pain.

 Interested in exploring further?
 See our complete guide to the best mattress for arthritis here.